Qualifying Medical Conditions for Long Term Disability (LTD) Benefits

 Medical conditions such as arthritis and musculoskeletal issues are a leading cause of long-term disability in North America.
 As they account for nearly one third of disability insurance claims.

 Musculoskeletal conditions often cause pain, stiffness, and a loss of mobility and dexterity, as well as physical and mental health issues, all of which can lead to long-term disability.
-In fact, studies indicate that individuals with osteoarthritis have a high frequency of developing more than one disease or condition at a time.
+Studies indicate that individuals with osteoarthritis have a high frequency of developing more than one disease or condition at a time.
 Such as hypertension, depression, and metabolic syndrome and its components in isolation.
 What is more, the negative effects of these serious medical conditions can affect your health and well-being for even longer, as you get older.

 Common symptoms often associated with long-term musculoskeletal conditions are pain, disability, poor general health, and even mortality.
 Thus, impeaching on one’s mental health.
 Musculoskeletal functionalities include supporting the body, protecting internal organs, and facilitating movement.